-The Laboratory was in compliance with all applicable federal, state, local and DOE regulations and orders in 2009.
+The Laboratory was in compliance with all applicable federal, state, local and DOE regulations and orders in 2011.

-There were no radiological air emissions or exposures to the general public due to Laboratory activities in 2009.
+There were no radiological air emissions or exposures to the general public due to Laboratory activities in 2011.
 See U.S. Department of Energy Air Emissions Annual Report in Appendix B.

-As indicated in prior SERs, pollution awareness, waste minimization and recycling programs have been in practice since 1990, with improvements implemented most recently in 2003.
-Included in these efforts were battery and CRT recycling, miscellaneous electronic office equipment, waste white paper and green computer paper-recycling.
-Ames Laboratory also recycles/reuses salvageable metal, used oil, styrofoam peanuts, batteries, fluorescent lamps and telephone books.
+As indicated in prior SERs, pollution awareness, waste minimization and recycling programs have been in practice since 1990, with improvements implemented most recently in 2011.
+Included in these efforts were battery, CRT, and miscellaneous electronic office equipment recycling, waste white paper and green computer paper-recycling, and corrugated cardboard and mixed paper recycling.
+Ames Laboratory also recycles/reuses salvageable metal, used oil, foamed polystyrene peanuts, batteries, fluorescent lamps and telephone books.

 Ames Laboratory reported to DOE-Ames Site Office (AMSO), through the Laboratory's Performance Evaluation Measurement Plan, on its Affirmative Procurement Performance Measure.
-A performance level of "B+" was achieved in 2009 for Environment, Safety, and Health.
+A performance level of "B+" was achieved in 2011 for Integrated Safety, Health and Environmental Protection.

 As reported in Site Environmental Reports for prior years, the Laboratory's Environmental Management System (EMS) has been integrated into the Laboratory's Integrated Safety Management System since 2005.
 The integration of EMS into the way the Laboratory does business allows the Laboratory to systematically review, address and respond to the Laboratory's environmental impacts.
-The Laboratory's EMS was audited in May 2009 by DOE- CH.
+The Laboratory's EMS was audited in April 2009 by DOE-CH.
 There were four "Sufficiently in

 Conformity" findings as a result of the audit.
 All four findings were tracked in the Laboratory's corrective action database for completion.
+The EMS program is also scheduled to be reviewed in June 2012.